stevearrants/style/docs/activevoice.md

 Active voice
 ============

 Our writing should be concise and direct.
-The active voice supports brevity and makes written content more engaging, too.
-The active voice helps the reader identify the subject of the sentence.
+The active voice engages readers.
+It is also more concise and helps the reader identify the subject of the sentence.
 In the following example, the person who submits the form is essential information.
 Omitting that leads to a confusing and impersonal sentence.